Skip to Content

 Anaplastic thyroid cancer is not responsive to I131 therapy; treatment with individual anticancer drugs has been reported to produce partial remissions in some patients.
 Approximately 30% of patients achieve a partial remission with doxorubicin.
 The combination of doxorubicin plus cisplatin appears to be more active than doxorubicin alone and has been reported to produce more complete responses.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with anaplastic thyroid cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with anaplastic thyroid cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Patients treated for differentiated thyroid cancer should be followed carefully with physical examinations, serum quantitative thyroglobulin levels, and radiologic studies based on individual risk for recurrent disease.
 Approximately 10% to 30% of patients thought to be disease free after initial treatment will develop recurrence and/or metastases.
 Of these patients, approximately 80% develop recurrence with disease in the neck alone, and 20% develop recurrence with distant metastases.
 The most common site of distant metastasis is the lung.
 In a single series of 289 patients who developed recurrences after initial surgery, 16% died of cancer at a median time of 5 years following recurrence.